hagmir7/lamsa/README.md

 1. Fork the repository.
 2. Create a new branch: `git checkout -b feature-branch-name`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
+3. Make and commit your changes: `git commit -m 'Add new feature'`.
 4. Push to the branch: `git push origin feature-branch-name`.
 5. Open a pull request.

-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for more details.
+Please read our [SECURITY.md](SECURITY.md) for more details.

 ## License